apel/monitoring/docs/setting_up_VM_with_app.md

 At this point the app should be working, so just get the ip address by writing "hostname -I" within the machine and the app should be already running at that address.

-## What to do if the app seems to stop working
+## What to do if the app seems to stop working after closing the VM
 If the VM is shut down, next time we try to open the app, Apache might give the error message "Unable to open the database file".
 If this happens, just follow these steps on the machine:
-- cd /usr/share/DJANGO_MONITORING_APP
+1. cd /usr/share/DJANGO_MONITORING_APP
-- source venv/bin/activate
+2. source venv/bin/activate
-- sudo chown apache .
+3. sudo chown apache .

+Note that step 2 is necessary for step 3 to work and the error message to disappear.